edisplay/RCB_TA_notes/week-5-timers-trivia/lesson-plan-5.1.md

 ### 15. Student do (20 minutes)
-* *Open the 5.1.15_slideshow.html in the 5.1.15_slideshow folder and show the students what they will be making.*
+* *Open 5.1.15_slideshow/5.1.15_slideshow.html and show the students what they will be making.*
-* *Slack out the following exercise AND the "loading.gif" file in the 5.1.14_slideshow/images folder:*
+* *Slack out the following exercise _AND the "loading.gif"_ file in the 5.1.14_slideshow/images folder:*

 * Create a slideshow using JQuery and JavaScript Timing Events
 * Select a few images and make a slideshow